bec-archer/SR80-Manuals/user-manual.md

 ### Repair History

 Below the Notes card on the item detail, there's a **Repair History** card — a chronological timeline of everything that's happened to the item, in order.
-This is the same timeline Maria sees on the Front Counter, so both sides of the shop are always looking at the same story.
+This is the same timeline the front counter staff sees on the Front Counter, so both sides of the shop are always looking at the same story.

 The timeline includes: